Celine-Coralie-Eni/assignments/Celine-Coralie.md

 16. -Ext3 introduced journaling, which records changes to the file system in a log before applying them to the actual data and this ensures data integrity and allows for faster recovery from system crashes or power failures while ext4 also has journaling, but it’s more advanced, with features like journal checksums.

-    - Ext3 has a maximum file size of 16 GB and a maximum partition size of 32 TB while ext4 increases these limits to 16 TB for individual files and 1 EB (exabyte) for the entire file system.
+    -Ext3 has a maximum file size of 16 GB and a maximum partition size of 32 TB while ext4 increases these limits to 16 TB for individual files and 1 EB (exabyte) for the entire file system.

-   - Ext3 file systems are limited to a maximum of 32,000 subdirectories while ext4 file systems are limited to a maximum of 6,4000 subdirectories.
+    -Ext3 file systems are limited to a maximum of 32,000 subdirectories while ext4 file systems are limited to a maximum of 6,4000 subdirectories.

-   - Also, ext4 supports delayed allocations which allows the filesystem to allocate disk space only when data is actually written and reduces disk fragmentation and they use extents which allow for more efficient allocation of disk space improving performance.
+    -Also, ext4 supports delayed allocations which allows the filesystem to allocate disk space only when data is actually written and reduces disk fragmentation and they use extents which allow for more efficient allocation of disk space improving performance.

 17. -Firstly, you have to identify the new disk using the command ```lsblk```.
 Then note the device name for example, /dev/sdb

-    - Then create a new partition with the command ```sudo fdisk /dev/sdb``` and exit the fdisk with the w option and specify the partition number e.g, /dev/sdb1
+    -Then create a new partition with the command ```sudo fdisk /dev/sdb``` and exit the fdisk with the w option and specify the partition number e.g, /dev/sdb1

-    - Format the partition with the ext4 using the command ```sudo mkfs.ext4 /dev/sdb1```
+    -Format the partition with the ext4 using the command ```sudo mkfs.ext4 /dev/sdb1```

-    - Now mount the partition ```sudo mount /dev/sdb1 /data```
+    -Now mount the partition ```sudo mount /dev/sdb1 /data```

-    - Then add an entry to the /etc/fstab for permanent mounting ```echo "/dev/sdb1 /data ext4 defaults 0 2" >> /etc/fstab"
+    -Then add an entry to the /etc/fstab for permanent mounting ```echo "/dev/sdb1 /data ext4 defaults 0 2" >> /etc/fstab"

-    - Remount the partition ```sudo mount -a```
+    -Remount the partition ```sudo mount -a```

 18. The etc/fstab is a configuration file used by linux systems to define how file systems should be mounted.
 It also contains information about each filesystem and some of these informations are;